software-to-hardware/erpnext-vat-mtd/doc/erpnext_centos8.md

  * We don't cover making the box secure - that's up to you!

+## Host / Virtual Machine (VM) requirements

+We recommend a host or VM with at least two cores and a minimum<sup>1</sup> of 4 GB of memory.

 ## Install CentOS8.

 1) Install CentOS 8.
 We chose the "minimal" install for this guide.